 FREE SHIPPING ON ORDERS OVER $60

-Ever felt your heart thump a little faster after a strong coffee?
+Ever felt your heart beat a little faster after a cup of strong coffee?
 You're not imagining it.
-That jittery moment is exactly why people often ask questions like: “Does coffee raise blood pressure?” or “Does coffee increase blood pressure?”
+That brief, jittery sensation is exactly why people often ask questions like — does coffee raise blood pressure?

 The short answer?
-Sometimes.
+It can, temporarily.
 But the full story?
-It's way more layered—and honestly, a lot more encouraging than you'd expect.
+It's far more nuanced, and honestly, a lot more encouraging than you might expect.

-Let’s break it down in real terms, backed by science—and show you why the type of coffee you choose can seriously change the game.
+Let’s break it down in real terms, using what research actually shows, and explain why the kind of coffee you drink can make a meaningful difference.

 Also worth noting—black coffee is packed with antioxidants and polyphenols, which help protect your blood vessels and ease inflammation.
 That’s a big deal when it comes to cardiovascular health.